vivekcode01/StreamIt/docs/guide/learning.md

 # Learning

 Here, we delve into the essential concepts and techniques behind transcoding, media pipelines, and all things related to video delivery.
-Let’s explore the fascinating world of video technology together!
+Let's explore the fascinating world of video technology together!

 The people at Mux did a great job creating a site about video engineering, read through [howvideo.works](https://howvideo.works/), they cover every aspect starting from transcode all the way to playback.